idp2p/idp2p.github.io/README.md

   How to efficiently notify subscribers about KERI events.

 - **Messaging:**
-  How to send or broadcast messages to multiple subscribers.
+  How to know communication locations send messages to one or more subscribers.

 - **Protocol Evolution:**
   How to manage identity protocol changes and support multiple implementations.

-- **Service Endpoint:**
-  How to manage the dynamic communication locations (service endpoints).

 This overview lays the groundwork for addressing these challenges within a self-sovereign identity ecosystem.